pass-the-salt/2025/content/english/annual-report/_index.md

 **New in 2025**

-💚 a **secured messaging session** with very diverse and experts speakers,
+💚 a **secured messaging session** with very diverse and expert speakers,

-💚 **more academics speakers**,
+💚 **more academic speakers**,

 💚 speakers coming from **more diverse horizons** than the previous editions due to CFP pushing to new ecosystems (academia, messaging, hacktivists).

 ## Attendance

 **Figures:** 170 registered, **140 present**.
-After 8 editions, we can say that 150-200 is the typical size that fits the soul of the event where people can talk to everybody, speakers and attendees, in a comfortable and warm manner 💚
+After 8 editions, we can say that 130-170 is the typical size that fits the soul of the event where people can talk to everybody, speakers and attendees, in a comfortable and warm manner 💚

 ❤️ **2025 no-show rate: of 17.6%** (2024: 176/128, representing a no-show rate of 28%).
 As a free conference, we are **very happy** with these improving figures and the sharp drop in no-shows.
 Unfortunately, we don't have any further explanations for this figure 😐️